ibxccc123/Phonebook-Application/README.md

 Phonebook application that was created during the Full Stack Course (University of Helsinki in Spring 2020).
 Built for hosting on Heroku and uses MongoDB for accessing and storing data.
+Created with React and Express.
 Follows REST API and uses a CRUD cycle.